realkemon/home/README.md

 **Mission 1:** ['Supply Depot, by ginc'](https://github.com/realkemon/home/blob/master/pages/etl_supply.md#)

 ---
-*The first target of the ALlied paratroopers tasked with disrupting supply lines of the naval base is a smaller supply depot.
+*The first target of the Allied paratroopers tasked with disrupting supply lines of the naval base is a smaller supply depot.
 According to reports by the local resistance, this depot is currently in the process of preparing a supply shipment.
 The Allies, therefore, launch an attack to steal this shipment and use it to further strengthen the efforts of the local resistance.
 The Axis cannot, under any circumstances, allow this shipment to fall into Allied hands and will attempt to defend the depot at all cost.*
 <br>
 [>> Read more](https://github.com/realkemon/home/blob/master/pages/etl_supply.md#)